ffaubry/library/arcade-sdk-tests/data_functions.md

 #### Example

-###### Returns the number of features in the layer from a different portal than the feature in the map
+Returns the number of features in the layer from a different portal than the feature in the map.

 ```arcade
 var features = FeatureSetByPortalItem(
   Portal('https://www.arcgis.com'),